ajyey/fastmail-masked-email/README.md

 ## Creating a new Masked Email
-Creating a new masked email is done by calling the `create` method and passing in both the `session` object and an optional `options` parameter.
+Creating a new masked email is done by calling the `createEmail` method and passing in both the `session` object and an optional `options` parameter.
 The `options` parameter is an object that can contain the following properties:

 - `state`: `enabled` | `disabled` | `pending` ( Defaults to `enabled` )